HackIllinois/api/docs/Authorization.md

 GET /auth/PROVIDER/?redirect_uri=AUTHREDIRECTURI
 ------------------------------------------------

 Redirects to the `PROVIDER`'s OAuth authorization page.
 Once the user accepts the OAuth authorization they will be redirected to the client's auth page with an OAuth code.
-This code should be sent to the api to be exchanged for an api JWT.
+This code should be sent to the API to be exchanged for an API JWT.

 Valid `PROVIDER` strings: `github`, `google`

-`AUTHREDIRECTURI` can be specified to override the default OAuth redirect uri.
+`AUTHREDIRECTURI` can be specified to override the default OAuth redirect URI.
+This is the URI to which the application is redirected after the Authorization request is approved / rejected.

 POST /auth/code/PROVIDER/?redirect_uri=AUTHREDIRECTURI
 ------------------------------------------------------

-Exchanges a valid OAuth code from a JWT from the api.
-This JWT should be placed in the `Authorization` header for all future api requests.
+Exchanges a valid OAuth code from a JWT from the API.
+This JWT should be placed in the `Authorization` header for all future API requests.

 Valid `PROVIDER` strings: `github`, `google` and `linkedin`.

-`AUTHREDIRECTURI` can be specified to override the default OAuth redirect uri.
+`AUTHREDIRECTURI` can be specified to override the default OAuth redirect URI.
+This is the URI to which the application is redirected after the token request is completed.

 Request format:
 ```